New Jersey Department of Corrections: Media campaigns

 The New Jersey Department of Corrections established the "Be Smart Choose Freedom" television advertisement campaign in 2005.
 The State of New Jersey produced 30–60-second public service announcements to warn state residents against going to prison.
 The Mississippi Department of Corrections, the state corrections agency of Mississippi, decided to start its own "Be Smart Choose Freedom" campaign and use the commercials that aired in New Jersey.
 The NJDOC commercials were available in English, with one public service announcement also having a Spanish version.

 Facilities

-Prison capacity and costs
+Open

-According to the state budget for fiscal year 2016, the Department of Corrections has capacity to house 20,634 inmates and anticipates a daily average population of 18,894 inmates.
-It has 6,950 employees for a personnel ratio of 1 person for every 2.8 inmates.
-The state legislature appropriated $808.4 million to the Department of Corrections in the fiscal year ending June 30, 2014, of which $525 million was used in salaries and wages.
+According to the state budget for fiscal year 2025, the Department of Corrections has capacity to house 15,590 inmates and anticipates a daily average population of 12,490 inmates.
+It has 5,018 employees for a personnel ratio of 1 person for every 2.6 inmates.
+The state legislature appropriated $866.2 million to the Department of Corrections in the fiscal year ending June 30, 2023, of which $562.5 million was used in salaries and wages.